Python Basics

 Lists

-In Python, lists are very useful data structures for storing collections of items.
+In Python, lists are versatile data structures used to store collections of elements.
 A list is an ordered collection where each element can be of any data type: numbers, strings, objects, etc.

-This list is valid in Python (though not necessarily in other languages):
+This is a valid list in Python (though it might not be in other languages):

 data = [10, 2.0, 'my text', 1]